F-1 Student Employment and Training

 Applying for OPT from outside the U.S. is not permissible.
 Students must submit their current Form I-94 as part of the application for OPT, which proves that they’re physically present in the U.S. at the time that they submit an application.

-Applying for OPT from another state is permissible, but keep in mind that VISA advisors work closely with students to ensure that their application process is as smooth as possible, and handling this process completely remotely may present some challenges.
+Applying for OPT from another state is permissible, but keep in mind that VISA Office advisors work closely with students to ensure that their application process is as smooth as possible, and handling this process completely remotely may present some challenges.

 You must decide on an OPT start date before the VISA Office can create your I-20.
 Once the completed I-20 is in your possession and you send your completed application to USCIS, you cannot change your start date.

 USCIS will send a receipt notice for your application to you.
 All receipt numbers start with three letters (for example, LIN, WAC, or IOE).
-The USCIS online case status system is the best way to check the status of your application.
+The USCIS online case status system is one of the best ways to check the status of your application.
 The VISA Office recommends creating an account on the USCIS website so that students can enter their receipt numbers and "Opt In" to receive auto-updates via email or text (or both) as updates become available.

 When USCIS completes processing of your employment authorization application, they will generate your EAD and mail it to the address indicated on your Form I-765.